nikkilocke/CodeFirstWebFramework/contentFiles/Api.md

 | ---- | ---- | ----------- |
 | code | [CodeFirstWebFramework.Table](#T-CodeFirstWebFramework-Table 'CodeFirstWebFramework.Table') |  |
 | database | [CodeFirstWebFramework.Table](#T-CodeFirstWebFramework-Table 'CodeFirstWebFramework.Table') |  |

-<a name='M-CodeFirstWebFramework-Database-Upgrade'></a>
-### Upgrade() `method`

-##### Summary

-Check the version in the Settings table.
-If not the same as CurrentDbVersion, call PreUpgradeFromVersion In any case, modify all the tables so they match the code If the version was upgraded, call PostUpgradeFromVersion afterwards,

-##### Parameters

-This method has no parameters.

 <a name='T-CodeFirstWebFramework-DatabaseException'></a>
 ## DatabaseException `type`